 Not long afterward, Guerrini graduated with honors and, after a stint with a major Philadelphia law firm, the teacher hired his former student.
 "Dom attained an A+ in my course,” recalls Specter.
 “It was hard to avoid offering him a job after that performance.”

-Guerrini, now a partner at Kline & Specter, has since litigated a litany of successful cases.
+Guerrini, now a partner at Kline & Specter (and an adjunct professor at Penn Law), has since litigated a litany of successful cases.
 His last three major victories were back-to-back-to-back eight-figure verdicts, among them a record medical malpractice verdict.
 His accomplishments have resulted in his being named among the top attorneys in Pennsylvania by the independent rating service Super Lawyers, including for 2018.

 In his most recent case, Guerrini, as lead counsel, won a $47 million jury verdict for a child who suffered disfiguring injuries after a doctor wrapped her head with elastic bandages to treat swelling after her premature birth.
 The verdict, in U.S. District Court in Johnstown, Pa., was believed to be the largest in a medical malpractice case in federal court in Pennsylvania history.
 (See news coverage)